Entropy in the Old Creation

 Many of us trained in science grow up trusting that the "laws of physics" are immutable and trustworthy.
 Indeed, this is the normal experience of the physical scientist or engineer.
 We can confidently make many predictions based on theories that work perfectly every time.
 If the laws of physics are broken or violated, such things have escaped our notice thus far!
 It is true that physical scientists usually suppose physics to be a more exact science than biology.
 At least it seems easier to us to quantify and measure the properties of the physical universe and to extrapolate beyond the normal limits of the five senses when dealing with non-living systems in comparison with the world of living organisms.

 The Laws of Thermodynamics are discoveries, or observations, about our physical world.
-They originated with the study of steam (heat) engines in the last century and were formulated originally in mathematical form.
+They originated with the study of steam (heat) engines in the 19th Century, originally in mathematical form.
 The First Law of Thermodynamics states that energy and matter cannot be created or destroyed, but only converted from one form to another.
-The Second Law describes the flow of energy in the universe, which is always observed to be "downhill"---from states of high availability to states of low availability.
-Both observation and theory show that the universe is indeed running down, like a clock spring gradually uncoiling as energy is dissipated by the escapement mechanism.
+The Second Law describes the flow of energy in the universe--which is always observed to be "downhill"---from states of high availability to states of low availability.
+Both observation and theory show that the universe is indeed running down, like a clock spring gradually uncoiling as energy which is dissipated by the escapement mechanism.
 Ordinarily this means that heat flows from high temperature "reservoirs" to low temperature "sinks."
 To reverse the process, (so that heat flows uphill from a cold reservoir to a hotter reservoir), one must put in additional external energy to "pump" heat from the low temperature reservoir into the warmer one.
 This is how refrigerators and air-conditioners work.
 They are heat pumps which require extra energy to do their job.
 In a local region heat pumps remove heat from a colder reservoir and transport it to a hotter reservoir.
 This is done at less than 100% efficiency and the overall "entropy" of the universe is increased.
 Other engines utilize heated fluid from a high temperature source which does useful work, delivering the exhaust fluid to a lower temperature sink.
 Again the efficiency is always less than 100% and the overall "entropy" of the universe increases.

 As time goes by, a quantity known as the total entropy of every system increases.
 Entropy is the physicist's term.
 It is a measure of the state of energy unavailability of an energy-containing system.
 According to the Second Law, the physical universe will one day suffer a so-called "heat-death"---all the high energy (hot) reservoirs will have poured their energy into the colder parts of the cosmos, and everything everywhere will be at a completely uniform temperature.
 In such a state it would be impossible to build any more heat engines that could do useful work, and the universe would "die" or grind to a halt.
 (Although this discussion has centered on heat energy, the same rules apply for electrical energy, magnetic energy, gravitational energy, mechanical energy, and so forth).